 SOCIALITY, MATTER, AND THE IMAGINATION: RE-CREATING ANTHROPOLOGY

-The Association of Social Anthropologists of the UK and Commonwealth’s 2018 conference will be jointly hosted by the School of Anthropology and Museum Ethnography (SAME) of the University of Oxford, including the Pitt Rivers Museum, and the Department of Social Sciences, Oxford Brookes University.
-It will take place in Oxford, based in and around the Examination Schools, the High Street, Oxford, on 18–21 September 2018.
+The Association of Social Anthropologists of the UK and Commonwealth’s 2018 conference was jointly hosted by the School of Anthropology and Museum Ethnography (SAME) of the University of Oxford, including the Pitt Rivers Museum, and the Department of Social Sciences, Oxford Brookes University.
+It took place in Oxford, based in and around the Examination Schools, the High Street, Oxford, on 18–21 September 2018.
 The conference was also supported by All Souls College, Magdalen College, and the Oxford Department of Development Studies.

 One of the major debates within anthropology broadly defined is the question of how to bridge approaches primarily concerned with the social, and those primarily focused on the material, the physical, or the biological.
 Much recent anthropology, from a variety of theoretical perspectives, seeks to overcome artificial conceptual divisions, either by proposing new (often hybrid) ontologies or simply by pursuing problems that challenge conventional boundaries.
-ASA2018 aims to address this key question directly.
+ASA2018 aimed to address this key question directly.
 If sociality, matter, and the imagination are reconsidered from multiple perspectives across the discipline, how might we renew and re-create anthropology?
 What kinds of theoretical, methodological, and ethical concerns are raised by this potential re-creation?
 Working with a very broad definition of ‘the material’—potentially including linguistic, biological, genetic, neurological, environmental, and evolutionary factors—the conference aims to advance debates on sociality and matter, the imagination and creativity, and therefore on what it is to be human in a rapidly changing world.

-Ian Hodder (Stanford) will deliver the Firth Lecture on 'The Paradox of the Long Term: Human Evolution and Entanglement'.
+Ian Hodder (Stanford) delivered the Firth Lecture on 'The Paradox of the Long Term: Human Evolution and Entanglement'.
 For the abstract, click here.
-Rita Astuti will deliver the closing keynote on 21 September.
+Rita Astuti delivered the closing keynote on 21 September.
 For the abstract, click here.

-Contributions to the conference will be organized according to the following four themes:
+Contributions to the conference were organized according to the following four themes:

 Theme 1: Language and Imagination

 Many philosophers argue that the imagination plays a fundamental role in the very conditions of possibility of thinking.
 Likewise, many anthropological approaches have assumed that without the work of imagination there would be no other forms of cultural work.
 Click here for more.